Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Richard Petty Motorsports

-POCONO RECORD: Two top-10 finishes in nine starts.
+DAYTONA RECORD: Only one top-10 finish in nine starts.

 42 JUAN PABLO MONTOYA, Chevrolet